Skip to content

 What happens if I stop taking plant stanols?

 If you’ve been diagnosed with high cholesterol and have been taking the recommended dose of plant stanols on a daily basis for two to three weeks, you should see an improvement in your cholesterol levels.
 Missing the occasional dose is unlikely to have any immediate impact on your blood cholesterol, but if you stop taking plant stanols altogether, you can expect to see your cholesterol slowly return to its previous level in a few weeks [15].
-So if you want the cholesterol-lowering benefits to stay, you need to keep taking the recommended dose of stanols on a daily basis.
+So if you want the cholesterol-lowering benefits to stay, you need to keep taking the recommended dose of plant stanols on a daily basis.

 Is it worth taking plant stanols if cholesterol is within healthy limits?